Ohm's law, Joule heat, and Planckian dissipation: Concluding remarks

 \section{Concluding remarks}

 In textbooks, the Ohm's law is explained by assuming that the effect of the battery connection is to generate electric field inside the metallic wire.
 During the development of the Drude theory, the force from the gradient of chemical potential was not known; thus, the forces used were the electric field force and the friction force.
 By considering the balance of them, the conductivity was obtained.
 Since the friction force causes the energy dissipation, the Joule heat was attributed to it.
-However, this theory is known to give an odd energy flow when the Poynting theorem is used \cite{FeynmanII27-5}.
-We have rectified this oddness by including the gradient of the chemical potential force.
+However, this theory is known to give an odd energy flow when the Poynting theorem is used \cite{FeynmanII27-5,Poynting2022}.
+It is also notable that the steady current state appears after the drift velocity becomes constant; thus, how this velocity is maintained needs to be considered; in the present theory, it is maintained by the shift of the fluctuation center and the appearance of the induced electric field given in Eqs.~(\ref{Langevin5}) and (\ref{eqLangevin6}).
+On the other hand, the Drude theory only considers how this drift velocity is achieved as shown in Eqs.~(\ref{eqv-mu2}) and (\ref{drift-v}).
 Note that the Drude theory is applicable for the optical conductivity case, where the radiation enters from outside, and absorbed by the wire.

 The chemical potential employed in this work is not the thermodynamical origin, in contrast to the one introduced by Gibbs \cite{Gibbs}.
 In the electron gas theory by Sommerfeld \cite{Sommerfeld:1928aa}, the chemical potential appears in the Fermi distribution function.
 In the more elaborated Boltzmann equation method, the spatial variation of the chemical potential is taken into account, and the chemical potential gradient force appears.
-However it starts from the free electron model, thus, cannot be applied to highly correlated electron systems.
-On the other hand, the present method starts from the many-body wave function, thus, the many-body effect is included from the beginning.
-This point is crucial to explan the Planckian dissipation problem.
+However it starts from the free electron model; on the other hand, the present method starts from the many-body wave function, thus, the many-body effect is included from the beginning.

 For the explanation of the Planckian dissipation problem, `gauge fluctuation', the fluctuation of $-{\hbar \over 2}\partial_t(\nabla \chi)$, is the key ingredient.
 If this fluctuation is suppressed $({\bf A}-{\hbar \over {2e}}\nabla \chi)$ becomes gauge invariant; then, ${\bf v}$ that explicitly depends on ${\bf A}$ is realized.
 Conversely, we may say that the reason for the gauge invariance in ${\bf E}$ and ${\bf B}$ in the classical electromagnetic theory is due to the fact that it deals with cases where the `gauge fluctuation' is so large that physical variables are those survive the noise from it; and ${\bf E}$ and ${\bf B}$ are such variables.